 The key to exploiting an understanding of cell surface and extracellular matrix molecular structure-function relationships for human disease therapy is to determine their roles in normal and diseased tissue.
 Toward this end, we have developed mass spectral methods for glycomics, proteomics, and glycoproteomics that enable comparison of structures as a function of biological variables.

 We aim to develop a fundamental understanding of the manner in which cell surface and extracellular matrix molecular structure varies according to disease mechanisms.
 We have collaborative projects concerning cancer, neurological diseases, and viral disease.
 Our effort is divided among methods development, applied biochemistry, and bioinformatics.

 A summary of current research projects follows.

-  - Development of mass spectral methods for structural analysis of glycosaminoglycans
+- Mass spectral and bioinformatics methods for sequencing glycosaminoglycans

 Le Meng – Postdoctoral Associate

 Deborah Chang – Graduate Student